Tech incubator and life sciences facility for Nottingham

 Big name in life sciences

 Sygnature Discovery, the UK's largest independent provider of integrated drug discovery programmes, are based across three of its four floors.

 A key feature of the building design is a sunscreen, known as Brise Soleil, designed by Nottingham artist Wolfgang Buttress in partnership with Nottingham Trent University physicist Dr Martin Bencsik, which reduces the risk of the building overheating, making it more energy efficient.

 The installation, known as Corona, includes a curtain of 17-metre high aluminium tubes with fibre-optic lights linking the building with NASA satellites – providing a stunning entrance to the east side of the city.

-Nick Heath, operations director at Willmott Dixon, says,
+Nick Heath, director of operations at Willmott Dixon, says,